WheteThunger/SpawnModularCar/README.md

 Loading a preset is one of the more sophisticated features of this plugin.
 This will update your current car to match the module configuration of a saved preset in basically a factory new condition, as though you just spawned it.
 - Health and fuel are restored to maximum.
 - Engine components matching your permissions are automatically added to each engine module if applicable.
+- Tanker modules are filled with fresh water if the user has the permission.
 - The previous lock is removed.
 If you have any matching keys in their inventory, they are removed if the plugin is configured with `DeleteMatchingKeysFromPlayerInventoryOnDespawn: true`.
 - If you have AutoLock ON and the loaded preset has at least one seating module, a new lock is created and a matching key is added to your inventory.
 - Only the modules that don't match the desired configuration are replaced.